Nutrition and Dietetics

 Contact: Andrew Court, Director Nutrition and Dietetics

 The Department of Occupational Therapy provides services and education to patients and their families on how best to maintain independence and function including transfers, mobility, personal care and meaningful activities of daily living.
-This may include equipment provision from our unique free Oncology Loan Pool service, or simply using modified eating utensils, or home modifications to allow patients to go home safely.
+This may include equipment provision from our unique free Oncology Loan Pool service or home modifications to promote independence or assist carers.
 The department participates in several education groups including Mindful Movement group, Falls group and conducts weekly meditation classes.
-Occupational Therapist's liaise with several external providers as well as combining with the skills of the other Allied Health multi disciplinary teams for the best outcomes for patients of Calvary Mater Newcastle.
+Occupational therapists liaise with several external providers as well as combining with the skills of other Allied Health multi disciplinary teams for the best outcomes for patients of Calvary Mater Newcastle.

 Contact: Andrew Wakely, Director Occupational Therapy